Glowstudent777/YouVersion-API-NPM/README.md

 ## Contributing

 > [!NOTE]
-> Most of the logic is in the `YouVersion-Core` repository.
+> Most of the logic is now in the `YouVersion-Core` repository.
 If you would like to contribute to the core repository, please visit [here](https://github.com/Glowstudent777/YouVersion-Core).

 Before creating an issue, please ensure that it hasn't already been reported/suggested.